EN

 When metam converts to MITC, there is typically a quick buildup of a peak concentration of MITC followed by a decrease as MITC immediately starts to dissipate (gas expansion, sorption, and degradation or metabolism).
 In general, a waiting period of two to six weeks is recommended; however, this depends on local soil and weather conditions and label requirements.
 A cress test (see stewardship section here) is always recommended to ensure all MITC has been converted.

 Soil is a limited resource and is one of the primary causes of yield loss.
 Gradually, cycle by cycle, the yield decreases, even though the cultivation technique remains the same.
-This decline is the typical effect, known as soil fatigue, caused a complex set of parameters not completely understood.
+This decline is the typical effect, known as soil fatigue, caused by a complex set of parameters not completely understood.

 A possible solution to avoid this soilborne threat is the application of soil fungicides, nematicides or herbicides.
 However, very few of the currently available plant protection products are appropriate for soil treatment.
 Many of them need repeated cultural treatments and present a potential danger for residue accumulation in the crop.